 Appointed the first non-civil engineering female director for the Department of Public Works in Trujillo Alto, Puerto Rico, Mrs. Lopez is a trailblazer.
-Currently, Mrs. Lopez is a manager for strategic marketing and business development at Robinson Aerial Surveys, a New Jersey-based firm.
+Currently, Mrs. Lopez is an independent consultant providing support services to multiple organizations in NJ and NY.

 Mrs. Lopez holds a B.S. in Industrial Engineering from the University of Puerto Rico and is certified by the US-NCEES.
 Mrs. Lopez is also an active member of the Puerto Rico College of Engineers and Surveyors.
 Aixa loves Salsa dancing, writing, and outdoor activities such as hiking, kayaking, and parasailing.